 As much as 'The Greatest Showman' was a brash, accessible musical with the widest possible appeal, 'Les Miserables' is a cornerstone of the genre.
 Hugh Jackman's portrayal of Jean Veljean summoned up both the musical ability and the acting talent of Jackman to meet it.
 Tom Hooper's direction may not have won over everyone, but there's no denying that Jackman gave his all and this scene just showcases that effort.

 1. 'Logan' - "Don't be what they make you..."

-Without a shadow of a doubt, Hugh Jackman will be known for his many performances as Logan / Wolverine across the X-Men franchise.
-As much as any of the great actors involved in it, Hugh Jackman was the one who defined it with his skill, intensity and raw talent.
-'Logan' ranks not only as the greatest entry in the X-Men franchise, but quite possibly one of the best comic-book movies ever made.
+Without a shadow of a doubt, Hugh Jackman will be known for his many performances as Logan / Wolverine across the 'X-Men' franchise.
+Among all the great actors involved in it, Hugh Jackman was the one who defined it with his skill, intensity and raw talent.
+'Logan' ranks not only as the greatest entry in the 'X-Men' franchise, but quite possibly one of the best comic-book movies ever made.
 Comic-book movies are defined by genre, and director James Mangold smartly understood this on a granular level and drew heavily on Westerns - particularly Clint Eastwood's 'Unforgiven' and even quoting 'Shane' in one scene.
 The finale, however, saw Logan facing the one thing he never could - his mortality.